LAAC-LSCP/Zooniverse/README.md

 # Zooniverse Pipeline for Long Format Recordings

 A pipeline to create, upload and analyse long format recordings using the Zooniverse citizen science platform.
+In order to start contributing, you first have to be part of our project The Maturity of Baby Sounds (https://www.zooniverse.org/projects/chiarasemenzin/maturity-of-baby-sounds).

 ## Description